Welcome to my website ‘Spiritual Living.’ My name is Jürgen Lang, and I am the site’s operator.

 The solutions have been around for a long time, they have always been there.
 They are laid down in the great wisdom texts, albeit often encrypted.
 Moreover, ideals such as the Golden Rule or love of enemies seem irrational and implausible anyway.
 They have therefore largely disappeared from public consciousness.
 By contrast, since their appearance on the earthly stage, human beings have not deviated one iota from the archaic principle of ‘an eye for an eye, a tooth for a tooth’.

-The poet laureate names the prerequisite for extricating oneself from personal suffering: ‘From the violence that binds everyone, the person who overcomes himself is freed.’
+The poet laureate names the prerequisite for extricating oneself from personal suffering: ‘From the violence that binds everyone, that person who overcomes himself is freed.’
 This involves overcoming the egocentric instinct for self-preservation.

 The common credo of the great wisdom teachings is to show modern, meaningful approaches within the framework of this website.
 Their explosive power for the present is immense in view of climate change and war.
 They show the way out.